ClassroomProMusicU: Music professionals helping aspiring artists and songwriters advance their careers

 John Haring

 Upon leaving RCA, John spent a number of years managing and producing some high-profile, regional, independent artists in the northeast.
-During that time, in addition to producing recordings for the northeastern artists, he also was commuting to Nashville to produce demo recordings for a number of independent artists there.
+During that time, in addition to producing recordings for the northeastern artists, he also was commuting to Nashville to advise and produce demo recordings for a number of independent artists there.

-At the same time, in addition to his work in the music industry, John was also involved in the IT world and is considered an educational software pioneer who designed and wrote some of the first software to be included with textbooks by the major schoolbook publishers including the popular KeyStrokes, the first computer-based typing tutorial to replace typewriters in high schools throughout the country.
+At the same time, in addition to his work in the music industry, John was also involved in the IT world and is considered an educational software pioneer who designed and wrote some of the first software to be included with textbooks by the major schoolbook publishers, including the popular KeyStrokes, the first computer-based typing tutorial to replace typewriters in high schools throughout the country.
 From that success, he founded Random Micro, Inc. (later changed to American Softech, Inc.), a New Jersey-based IT consulting firm, and guided the company to locations in three cities and clients from Fortune 500 companies to small businesses and in all sectors from private to government to education to non-profit.
 He later returned to the academic world where he taught at the college level and was CIO of a northeastern college where he won national awards for his infrastructure design and execution and lectured nationally on campus-based IT issues.

-On the literary front, John is Technical Editor and quoted authority for a new textbook by MTSU professor, Dr. Tom Hutchison, entitled Web Marketing for the Music Business and has, in the past, written a monthly music column for local Nashville publication, City at Night Magazine.
+On the literary front, John is Technical Editor and quoted authority for a popular textbook by Middle Tennessee State University professor, Dr. Tom Hutchison, entitled Web Marketing for the Music Business and has, in the past, written a monthly music column for local Nashville publication, City at Night magazine.

 In addition to all of that, John does career consulting and mentoring for a number of artists throughout the country through his Random Music Group, Inc. venture.